hyperfield/pyappexec/README.md

 ## Overview

-Many desktop Python applications require users to install Python, set up virtual environments, download extra binaries such as FFmpeg, and install Python packages before they can run the app.
-PyAppExec automates those steps so you can distribute a native launcher alongside your Python project.
-Ship the PyAppExec binary, ship an INI configuration that describes what the launcher should do, and PyAppExec takes care of the rest.
+Many Python applications require users to install Python, set up virtual environments, download extra outside dependencies, and install Python packages before they can run the app.
+PyAppExec automates those steps so you can distribute a native binary launcher alongside your Python project.
+Ship the PyAppExec binary, ship an `.ini` configuration that describes what the launcher should do, and PyAppExec takes care of the rest.

 ## Key Features

 - Detects the highest priority Python interpreter on the PATH and validates its version.
+- Allows per-platform `.ini` sections so Windows, macOS, and Linux can point at platform-specific scripts, download URLs, and tooling.
 - On Linux, optionally installs Python via `apt`, `dnf`, or `pacman` if a suitable interpreter is not found.
 - Creates or reuses a per-project virtual environment and keeps a lightweight state file to avoid redundant `pip install` runs.
 - Installs Python package dependencies from a configurable requirements file inside the virtual environment.
-- Downloads and, when possible, installs external tools such as FFmpeg, using integrity checks to avoid re-downloading unchanged files.
+- Downloads and, when possible, installs external tools, using integrity checks to avoid re-downloading unchanged files.
 - Launches the target Python entry point after the environment is ready, with stdout/stderr feedback in the terminal.
-- Allows per-platform INI sections so Windows, macOS, and Linux can point at platform-specific scripts, download URLs, and tooling.
-- Accepts optional command-line arguments and environment overrides from the INI so you can tailor the launched Python process without rebuilding.
+- Accepts optional command-line arguments and environment overrides from the `.ini`.
-- Ships with an optional Qt6 front-end that surfaces progress, embedded terminal output, and error dialogs; fall back to CLI mode with a single flag.
+- Ships with an optional Qt6 front-end that surfaces progress, embedded terminal output, and error dialogs.
-- Emits structured logs via spdlog so you can tail progress or integrate with external log collectors.
+- Emits structured logs via `spdlog` so you can tail progress or integrate with external log collectors.
 - Embeds helper Python scripts via GLib resources so the launcher has zero runtime script dependencies.

 ## How It Works

 1. PyAppExec reads `pyappexec.ini` and selects the `[<OS>:main]` and `[<OS>:requirements]` sections that match the current platform (`Linux`, `MacOS`, `Windows`).
-2. It resolves relative paths against the directory that contains the INI file.
+2. It resolves relative paths against the directory that contains the `.ini` file.
-3. If no suitable Python interpreter is found, PyAppExec can attempt an installation via common package managers (Linux only) or fall back to the configured download URL so you can prompt users to install it manually.
+3. If no suitable Python interpreter is found, PyAppExec can attempt an installation via common package managers (on Linux) or fall back to the configured download URL so you can prompt users to install it manually.
 4. A virtual environment is created (or reused) at the configured location.
 5. Python dependencies from `requirements.txt` (or whichever file you point to) are installed inside that environment.
 A signature file prevents redundant installs when the requirements file has not changed.
-6. For each external requirement defined in the INI file, PyAppExec checks whether it is already present and satisfies the minimum version.
+6. For each external requirement defined in the `.ini` file, PyAppExec checks whether it is already present and satisfies the minimum version.
 Missing dependencies are downloaded to the `distrib/` directory or installed via a custom command.
 7. Finally, the target Python script is invoked using the virtual environment's interpreter.

 ## Repository Layout